Atomic-Buy/Atomic-Buy/README.md

 # Atomic Buy

-A decentralized service for paid content distribution that leverages the power of the Lightning Network to facilitate atomic and trust-free transactions for any digital content purchase.
-By utilizing Zero-Knowledge Proofs (ZK proofs), we ensure that each transaction is not only verifiable but also secure under the protection of L1/L2 blockchain solutions.
+Atom Buy: A Decentralized Framework for Trustless and Atomic Content Transactions on the Lightning Network

+We introduce Atom Buy, a framework designed to facilitate trustless and atomic transactions for digital content purchases over the Lightning Network.
+Our proposed scheme ensures accountability for all digital content and enables each transaction to be atomic and verifiable through the application of cryptographic primitives such as Zero-Knowledge Proofs (ZKP).
+Furthermore, we leverage blockchain technology to safeguard each purchase and to monitor and address any instances of misconduct.

 **For content creators(merchants):**
 - **Trustless Transaction**: Make your digital content trusted by protential customers with **`O(1)` cost**.